opencodeiiita/Lets-Design-4.0/Word-Play/README.md

 ## Submission Guideline:

 - Submit the illustrator file or a .txt file containing the link of your Figma file.
-- Make sure to submit the file under the Folder named _"Word Play Challenge"_
+- Make sure to submit the file under the Folder named _"Word-Play"_

 > All PRs will be reviewed once the deadline is over.
 > This task is of 30 points.
 The best design will get full points.